.NET

 How to make SharePoint index Office 2007 files

 If you install Windows SharePoint Services 3.0 on a new server you will find that your Office 2007 (.docx, .xlsx etc) files is not indexed as they should but the old binary document (.doc, .xls etc) format is indexed.
 This is due to the fact that the Office 2007 IFilters is not installed by your WSS installation.
 To resolve this issue you have to download the Microsoft Filter Pack and install it on your server.
+This will install the actual IFilters which are used for indexing the Office 2007 files.

 Microsoft Office